sendjasni/Random-Quote-Machine-FCC/README.md

 # Random-Quote-Machine-FCC
-the random quote machine is a web application that generate a random quote.
+The random quote machine is a web application that generate a random quote and allows you to tweet it.